 Diving the wreck of the War Knight.
 Ideal second dive in 13 metres

 British motor vessel MARGARET SMITH, 309 tons, capsized off Yarmouth in the western Solent in June 1978.
-An intact wreck lying on its side in 15 metres.
+An intact wreck lying on its side in 15 metres and one best done on neap tides when the visibility is better.

 British steamer FERNCLIFFE, 547 tons, sank following collision in September 1883.
 Single boiler, propeller shaft and hull plating evident.
 Much wreckage buried in mud and slipper limpets.
 Depth 16 metres.

 British steamer CLAN MACVEY, 5818 tons, torpedoed by UB-57 in August 1918.
 A large wreck, heavily dispersed but lots of wreckage poking up from the sandy seabed.
 Gun still there.
+Large steering quadrant at the stern.
 A haven for flatfish and shellfish though the wreck can be somewhat silty.
 Depth 18 metres on sand seabed.

 British steamer SERRANA, stern section of this 3677 ton ship torpedoed by UB-35 in January 1918.
 Vessel grounded on the Bridge Reef, broke in two, the stern section floating clear and sinking 1/4 mile away.
 Two boilers and engine there plus areas of plate.
-Gun on the seabed at the stern.
+Gun and large propeller at the stern with one of her 7.5″ howitzers standing upright on the port side.
 Lots of life.
-Lies in 18 metres.
+Lies in 18 metres though the determined could find 20 metres depth.
+Still a substantial wreck.

 Wrecks in 20 to 30 metres of water:

 British steamer ALGERIAN, 3837 tons, sank in the Solent while under tow after being mined by UC-5 in January 1916.
-Swarming with shellfish, this large wreck as supposedly dispersed in 1922 but she still stands 6 metres.
+Swarming with shellfish, this large wreck was supposedly dispersed in 1922 but she still stands 6 metres.
 Seldom dived, she is best visited on a good neap in spring or summer.
 Depth 22-25 metres.
+The wreck acts as a collection point for rubbish thrown in the Solent.
+Don’t be surprised to find traffic cones, patio chairs, drinks cans etc.

-American Landing Craft (Tank) 809, sunk under tow on 26 September 1945 after being brought back from the D Day landings in a damaged condition.
+Landing Craft (Tank) 809, sunk under tow on 26 September 1945 after being brought back from the D Day landings in a damaged condition.
 Lies in 21 metres of water on hard ground.
 Hardly dived, but plenty of wreckage, with the bow door standing up 3 or 4 metres.
+Wreck is upright.
+There is doubt as to the true identity of this wreck as LCT-809 was reported destroyed on the D Day beaches.
+An American LCT of the same number returned from D Day but was later scrapped.
+It’s probable the British wreck was recovered from the D-Day beaches, returned to the UK and repaired.

 Dutch wooden schooner FENNA, sank in heavy weather in 1881.
-Pile of cargo comprising railway lines, blocks of sheet glass and barrels of cement.
+Pile of cargo comprising bar iron which has the appearance of railway lines, blocks of sheet glass and barrels containing iron goods.
 This wreck is like an oasis in the desert – full of life.
-Depth 24 metres.
+Depth 22-24 metres.
+A popular dive.

 British Admiralty steam trawler ALBION II, 240 tons, mined by UC-5 in January 1916.
 Single boiler and small triple expansion engine stand up, leaning to port.
 Some wreckage at the bow and stern stands up, but otherwise the wreck is much buried.
 Depth 24 metres.